OsaPL/Versus-Brawl/notes.md

 wolf op on planks => maybe allow species to be blocked per map?

-cave - swap healing with rock, and make the rock powerup place more hostile (more ways to die)
+cave - swap healing with rock, and make the rock powerup place more hostile (more ways to die)?

 planks - you can get on top of the tower things => lower planks (done)

+- session #3 (2 and 4 players, laggy as hell (over sea remote play), a little on cave, a little of planks, lots of time on blocks) 24 Oct

+People seem to enjoy blocks alot => create more simple and small arenas

+cave is a little too dark => marginally lighten it up

+fights a little to fast? increase hp all over the board?

+No instructions on how to do lots of things. => add warmup hints (important), and ingame hints (less important), start game explanation for LBS ("Be the last one standing.")

+The shortnames for modes are cryptic => seperate gamemodes into folders?